jerry-ye-xu/jerry-ye-xu.github.io/about.md

 My name is Jerry, a math and computer science student at Sydney university.

-I am currently doing research at Data61, applying deep learning models used in NLP to information retrieval problems in the biomedical space.
+I am currently interning at HelloFresh as a data scientist, working on optimising machine learning models, applying statistic to marketing experiments and building data pipelines.

 Welcome to my webpage, please feel free to look around.